datastax/labs/dsgraph/docker/README.md

 5. Click Save

 # Compose Example

-Use the [docker compose example](https://github.com/datastax/labs/blob/master/dsgraph/docker/docker-compose.yml) provided in this repo to automate provising of a single Graph node and single Studio node
+Use the [docker compose example](https://github.com/datastax/labs/blob/master/dsgraph/docker/docker-compose.yml) provided in this repo to automate provisioning of a single Graph node and single Studio node

+From the `./dsgraph/docker/` directory, you can bring up or down the combined environment:

+    docker-compose up -d
+    docker-compose down

+Then follow the example steps listed above for working with DataStax Enterprise and DataStax Studio.

 # Support

 Images contained in this repository are not intended for production use and are not "Supported Software" under any DataStax subscriptions or other agreements.

 Join the [DataStax Community](https://community.datastax.com/spaces/11/index.html) to connect with peers who can help you out in sticky situations and give you pointers.
-Please visit  [DataStax Lab Github](https://github.com/datastax/labs) to file any issues encountered
+Please visit [DataStax Lab GitHub](https://github.com/datastax/labs) to file any issues encountered

 # Next Steps

 Head over to the [DataStax Academy](https://academy.datastax.com/) for free training and tutorials.